Echo13091/orion-v2/README.md

 GitHub: Echo13091

 Built as a distributed edge automation project combining AI-assisted software, NVIDIA Jetson edge compute, Docker Compose deployment, Raspberry Pi field controllers, Raspberry Pi Zero 2 W environmental vision, ESP32 hardware nodes, and real home automation equipment.

+---

+## Licensing

+All rights reserved.

+This repository is provided for portfolio and educational viewing purposes only.

+No permission is granted to copy, redistribute, modify, deploy, or commercially use Orion V2 without explicit written permission from the author.